 The decision in Sigma-Aldrich was not appealed and the parties entered into a settlement agreement, following which the BIS position on successor liability was applied in subsequent settlement agreements with both BIS and OFAC.

-The Directorate of Defense Trade Controls (DDTC) , which administers the International Traffic in Arms Regulations pursuant to the Arms Export Control Act, likewise has a long history of imposing successor liability dating back to 2003, when the DDTC entered into a consent agreement with Hughes Electronics Corporation and Boeing Satellite Systems, Inc (formerly Hughes Space and Communications).
+The Directorate of Defense Trade Controls (DDTC), which administers the International Traffic in Arms Regulations pursuant to the Arms Export Control Act, likewise has a long history of imposing successor liability dating back to 2003, when the DDTC entered into a consent agreement with Hughes Electronics Corporation and Boeing Satellite Systems, Inc (formerly Hughes Space and Communications).
 The consent agreement imposed penalties for violations that occurred several years prior to Boeing’s acquisition of the Hughes space and communications division in 2000.
-The DDTC’s position on successor liability is bolstered by its policy of requiring registered defence companies to agree in writing to assume responsibility for pre-acquisition export licences issued to the acquired business.
+Since 2003, the DDTC has made regular use of consent agreements to assert enforcement jurisdiction over businesses sold by companies subject to consent agreements, whether in stock or asset transactions.
+The most recent agreements feature an expanded version of the standard consent agreement clause utilised for this purpose.
+In addition, the DDTC’s position on successor liability is further bolstered by its policy of requiring registered defence companies to agree in writing to assume responsibility for pre-acquisition export licences issued to the acquired business.

 Although the US position on successor liability has been criticised by legal scholars, as a practical matter, given OFAC’s sweeping discretionary powers and the ability of US export agencies to deny export privileges, parties have tended to settle enforcement actions rather than embark on time-consuming and expensive challenges to agency authority.
 As a result, the risk of enforcement actions based on the successor liability concept remains an important focus of sanctions and export control diligence.

-In addition to its role in detecting potential successor liability, diligence in M&A transactions is essential if patterns of violative behaviour that may continue post-closing are to be discovered.
-OFAC has shown little patience for companies that have allowed violations to continue post-closing, imposing penalties in a series of recent cases notwithstanding voluntary disclosures filed by the acquirors.
+In addition to the role of due diligence in detecting potential successor liability, diligence in M&A transactions is essential if patterns of violative behaviour that may continue post-closing are to be discovered.
+OFAC has shown little patience for companies that have allowed violations to continue post-closing, imposing penalties in a series of recent cases notwithstanding voluntary disclosures filed by the acquirers.
 Root causes of violations emphasised by OFAC included being ‘slow to integrate the subsidiary into the . . . corporate family, including with respect to compliance with U.S. sanctions’ (Expedia); failure to ‘implement procedures to monitor or audit [the subsidiary’s] operations to ensure that its Iran-related sales did not recur post-acquisition’ (Stanley Black & Decker); and not undertaking ‘a fuller internal investigation’ upon receipt of helpline reports of continued sales to Cuba (AppliChem).
-In Kollmorgen, a penalty was imposed notwithstanding ‘egregious conduct’ on the part of the newly acquired subsidiary, whose management actively attempted to thwart the buyer’s compliance efforts by obfuscating continued sales to Iran from the buyer’s ‘extensive efforts’ to ensure the newly acquired subsidiary was complying with US sanctions.
-Similarly, in Keysight, a penalty was imposed despite the buyer’s directive to its newly acquired subsidiary that continued sales to Iran should cease and the newly acquired subsidiary’s assurance that they had – though, as in Kollmorgen, the newly acquired company continued sales that were actively concealed from the buyer.
+On 30 March 2023, OFAC announced a US$30 million settlement with Wells Fargo Bank, NA, which, after acquiring Wachovia Bank in 2018, provided a former Wachovia Bank customer with software that enabled it to process trade finance transactions with US-sanctioned persons and jurisdictions.
+In Kollmorgen, a penalty was imposed, notwithstanding the buyer’s ‘extensive efforts’ to ensure its newly acquired subsidiary was complying with US sanctions, because that subsidiary’s management engaged in ‘egregious conduct’ by actively obfuscating continued sales to Iran in an attempt to thwart the buyer’s compliance efforts.
+Similarly, in Keysight, a penalty was imposed despite the buyer’s directive to its newly acquired subsidiary that continued sales to Iran should cease and the newly acquired subsidiary’s assurance that they had – although, as in Kollmorgen, the newly acquired company continued sales that were actively concealed from the buyer.
 However, OFAC and other agencies have made it clear that uncovering potential violations during the diligence process is not enough.
-OFAC’s compliance framework, issued in 2019, notes that mergers and acquisitions ‘appear to have presented numerous challenges with respect to OFAC sanctions’ but that OFAC nevertheless expects that compliance functions ‘be integrated into the merger, acquisition, and integration process’ and that ‘[w]hether in an advisory capacity or as a participant, the [buyer] engages in appropriate due diligence to ensure that sanctions-related issues are identified, escalated to the relevant senior levels, addressed prior to the conclusion of any transaction, and incorporated into the organization’s risk assessment process.’
-The recent SAP case serves as a stark reminder of the consequences of failure to address compliance gaps identified during M&A diligence and post-acquisition audits.
-In late April 2021, OFAC, BIS and the US Department of Justice announced settlements with the German company related to, among other things, violations of the EAR and the Iranian Transactions and Sanctions Regulations (ITSR), resulting from failure to integrate various US cloud services providers acquired in transactions dating back to 2011 into its export controls and sanctions compliance programme.
+OFAC’s compliance framework, issued in 2019, notes that mergers and acquisitions ‘appear to have presented numerous challenges with respect to OFAC sanctions’ but that OFAC nevertheless expects that compliance functions ‘be integrated into the merger, acquisition, and integration process’ and that ‘[w]hether in an advisory capacity or as a participant, the [buyer] engages in appropriate due diligence to ensure that sanctions-related issues are identified, escalated to the relevant senior levels, addressed prior to the conclusion of any transaction, and incorporated into the organization’s risk assessment process’.
+The 2021 SAP case serves as a stark reminder of the consequences of failure to address compliance gaps identified during M&A diligence and post-acquisition audits.
+In April 2021, OFAC, BIS and the US Department of Justice announced settlements with the German company concerning, among other things, violations of the EAR and the Iranian Transactions and Sanctions Regulations (ITSR), resulting from failure to integrate various US cloud services providers acquired in transactions dating back to 2011 into its export controls and sanctions compliance programme.